LS31/clinicalr/README.md

 # clinicalr: Clinical calculations for R
-This is a collection of R functions to perform (basic) clinical calculations in medical research.
+This is **clinicalr**: a collection of R functions to perform (basic) clinical calculations in medical research.
 Pull requests are more than welcome.

 # Functions at this time